 Though the funny thing is as we got older we craved it less and less.

-Not your average mac and cheese recipe as it’s made from 3 real ingredients.
+Not your average mac and cheese recipe as it’s made from plantains and coconut milk.

 A bit healthier than regular mac and cheese from a box.